-Now, let’s create a build workflow to export the application artifacts from the Oracle Visual Builder cloud instance and save it to the FlexDeploy artifacts repository.
-The artifacts saved in the repo will be used to deploy to one or more target cloud instances.
-You can download this workflow from here – BuildOVB.xml
+Now, let’s create a build workflow to clone the application source from Visual Builder Studio Git repository, perform the build, and save artifact files to the FlexDeploy artifacts repository.
+The artifacts saved will be used to deploy to one or more target cloud instances.

-Let’s create a deploy workflow to import the application resources to the target cloud instance and publish it.
-You can download this workflow from here – DeployOVB.xml
+Let’s create a deploy workflow to deploy the application to the target cloud instance and publish it.

 Create Oracle Visual Builder Instance